grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 2. Use a 5IP Torx Plus Screwdriver to lightly install 1 screw per hinge.
-Be sure to hold the AB Cover display with one hand so the device does not fall over. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Be sure to hold the AB Cover display with one hand so the device doesn't fall over. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
 Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**